theAroras/about-us/README.md

 ### What exactly is this?

-> This is just a simple declaration of **@theAroras**, our organization.
+> This is just a simple declaration and / or clarification of **@theAroras**, our organization.
 Not too big, not too small.

 ### What does this organization exactly do?